bign8/bign8.github.io/_drafts/gps-backed-ntp.md

         line = f'${line}*{chksum}\n'
 ```

 There may be smaller ways to do that, but I couldn't see anything without imports, and I wanted to keep it simple!
-At this point, the resulting data could be put into freenmea.net/decoder with the correct data AND vaild checksums!
+At this point, the resulting data could be put into freenmea.net/decoder with the correct data AND valid checksums!
 Success!, SHIPIT!!!
 Well... not so fast...

 ### Connecting to GPSD
 Now the real fun problems seem to come up.
 And by real fun, I mean the intricate linux details.
-While the script is able to produce valid NMEA data, it doesn't write to a file; better yet, this is a raspberry pi, and writing contantly to an SD card DRASTICALLY shortens SD cards lives (speaking from experience here).
-BUT, linux and python have the concept of [Named Pipes](https://en.wikipedia.org/wiki/Named_pipe) where we can still pipe data around, but this time just writing to a memory slot (just like regular pipes), but interfaced with like a file, so gpsd can use it.
+While the script is able to produce valid NMEA data, it doesn't write to a file; better yet, this is a raspberry pi, and writing constantly to an SD card DRASTICALLY shortens SD cards lives (speaking from experience here).
+BUT, linux and python have the concept of [Named Pipes](https://en.wikipedia.org/wiki/Named_pipe) where we can still pipe data around, but this time writing to a memory slot (like regular pipes), but interfaced with like a file, so gpsd can use it.
 So...
 I added/modified the python script to startup the named pipe, and write to it!

 ```py
 # omitted - existing imports